Church of the Nazarene

 Subscribe: Apple Podcasts | Google Podcasts | Spotify | TuneIn

-Welcome you to our teaching series “Stories of your life”
+Welcome back to our Sunday morning teaching series “Stories of Your Life”.

 As a church family we are seeking to understand the meaning and the impact of Passion week through the perspectives and stories of key people involved.